 What is a 1099-K form?

-The 1099-K is an informational form that summarizes the sales activity of your account, which is designed to assist you in reporting your taxes.
-Every year, the United States IRS requires that Stripe, our payment processor, provide a 1099-K for each account that meets all of the following criteria in the previous calendar year:
+The 1099-K is an informational form that summarizes the credit card sales activity of your account and is designed to assist you in reporting your taxes.
+Every year, the United States IRS requires that our payment processor provide a 1099-K for each account that met all of the following criteria in the previous calendar year:

 - Account bank account is based in the United States